 Consumption of freshwater for upstream materials shall be reported under module A1 only when the available upstream (background) data includes this information.
 For example, the consumption of freshwater reported in an EPD for aggregates used in the mix design shall be included in the calculation of consumption of freshwater under module A1.
-When upstream

-(background) datasets include separate parameters for consumption of freshwater both including and excluding rainwater, the value that includes rainwater shall be used for calculating module A1.
+When upstream (background) datasets include separate parameters for consumption of freshwater both including and excluding rainwater, the value that includes rainwater shall be used for calculating module A1.

-When some, but not all, upstream (background) datasets include consumption of freshwater, EPDs for asphalt mixtures shall indicate the percentage (by weight) of inputs for which data is provided in the relevant module (A1-A3).
+When some, but not all, upstream (background) datasets include consumption of freshwater, EPDs for asphalt mixtures shall indicate the percentage (by weight) of material inputs for which data is provided in module A1.
+EPDs should also include a brief discussion of how the lack of upstream data affects modules A2 and A3, as provided in Appendix E.